-By Briana Larsen, vice president of content strategy & business development, and Chris Ambrozic, vice president & general manager of discovery
+Briana Larsen, vice president of content strategy and business development, also contributed to this piece.

 Xperi sits at the intersection of car makers, media-tech, user experience and content owners, and our solutions have been integrated into cars for more than 20 years.
 This year is different.
 The 2024 models will hit showrooms this summer and major auto manufacturers are bringing video to the dashboard.
 Video may be new for automotive, but one thing is clear: auto manufacturers are investing in video with bigger and better screens.

 At Xperi, we spend a lot of time exploring how people consume and enjoy content in the living room.
 We’re also investigating how people engage with video in the car.
 Below are themes we’re seeing from surveys done across TiVo and DTS, the dynamics at play in the market and how they relate to the living room and the car.

 Just when we thought it couldn’t go any higher, the average number of video services in the household increased.
 Year over year, the average number of services in a household has gone up from nine in Q4 of 2021 to almost 12 in Q4 2022.
 This includes all types of services — subscription video on demand (SVOD), transactional video on demand (TVOD), ad-supported video on demand (AVOD), free ad-supported TV (FAST), and virtual multichannel video programming distributor (vMVPD).
 The biggest increase is in non-paid services, which have gone up nearly 70 percent year over year.

 There’s no question that AVOD and FAST are on the rise.
 How does this transfer to the car?
 The vehicle is even more important now than it was prior to the pandemic.
 It offers a third space — outside of work and outside the home — where users access and consume content from all the services they subscribe to.